 AFTER A SHORT BREAK FROM PHOTOGRAPHY...

-Following a bike accident, years of physiotherapy, a lot of metal in my foot, and hours in an anti-gravity machine to learn to use my new foot, I have now returned to my camera.
-I have lived and worked in Mexico, Central America and Europe to cover news and issues to do with migration.
+Following a bike accident, years of physiotherapy, a lot of metal in my foot, and hours in an anti-gravity machine to learn to use my new foot, I returned to my camera.
+I have lived and worked in Mexico, Central America, Canada and Europe, with a focus on migration stories.

 Humanitarian Part 1: key issues (Disaster Ready)